An inspired, environmentally-integrated, children's learning campus proposed for 3452 Jingle Pot Road, Nanaimo.

 The landscape design plan is another key feature of the project.
 It is being designed by a team of local landscape architects passionate about environmental sustainability and education.
 Participating in a 5 year UBC study on children and outdoor play, the design team has a deep understanding of how the prepared outdoor environment can shape the child's interactions and experiences outside.
 Seven key elements were identified, and will be used to create interesting and developmentally appropriate natural outdoor classrooms and play spaces.
 These elements include character, context, connectivity, change, chance, clarity and challenge.
 Our outdoor spaces will be full of wonder and learning, buzzing with happy children, insects, and wildlife!
 We can't wait to see the final design.

-We await the next steps in the rezoning process and hope to break ground in the Fall of 2021.
-We hope for an opening date of Fall/Winter 2022. (subject to change)
+We await the next steps in the rezoning process and hope to break ground in the Spring of 2022.
+We hope for an opening date of early 2023. (subject to change)